mikey-t/project-omega/README.md

   - RabbitMQ basic implementation wired up to worker process service
 - Additional local kubernetes demo work
   - Database will probably require learning how to use a kubernetes persistent volume, unless I can figure out how to adjust networking to expose the host DB
+  - Add Seq or make Seq functionality optional and don't use it when running in kubernetes
 - Meta project/script to analyze solution
   - Analyze affected services based on files changed (for granularity of deployment)
 - Project scaffolding: